thumbliner/thumbliner/pep-talk.md

 ---

-### On Understanding
+### The Learning
 - [ ] “Understanding comes from repetition.”
-- [ ] “If I can’t explain it clearly, I don’t understand it well enough myself.”
+- [ ] “Our job is to convince the players that our way is the best way to cross the road.”
 - [ ] “I want players who are curious, who ask questions, who want to understand why we do things.”

 ---